electrolyte imbalances caused by

 control serum phosphate and reduce PTH levels.

-derivative.
-It may be used to increase calcium levels and help store excess
+Vitamin D3, which may increase calcium levels and help store excess

 phosphate in bone.
-While taking calcitriol, you will be watched closely for hypercalcemia.
+While taking vitamin D3, you will be watched closely for hypercalcemia.

 WebMD Medical Reference from Healthwise